ahlisbon/CJKmaterialProcessing/README.md

 8. If you plan to use slips, and you plan to use the slips sheet in the spreadsheet ([see below](https://github.com/ahlisbon/CJKmaterialProcessing#-using-slips)). if is imperative that you keep the physical books in precise order so that the other of the slips and the order of the books is the same.

 ## 📃 Using Slips

+Slips help assist with processsing donations.
+There primary purpose is to help colleagues in other units process the donation if it is written in a language they don't read.
+The slips reference the spreadsheet you are using that your colleagues consult if they have any questions about the book.
+Each book has a slip in it with critical information:
+- The name of the donation.
+- An emoji, to make a visual distincition between donations.
+This is optional.
+- A "key number" that corresponds to the key number in the spreadsheet for cross referencing.
+- An identifier such as an OCLC# that colleagues will use to load a record for the book into the library catalog.
+- Volume information, especially useful for large sets of books that look the same.
+- Notes, anything else you might need to add.

+You have to options for creating slips.
+Manual and Semi-automatic, each option with it's pros and cons.

+### Prepping Slips
+Regardless of what method you will use.
+You need to do some basic preperation before printing slips.
+1. In the spreadsheet, go to the "Slips" sheet.
+2. In column B, name the donation and copy it into every cell in the B column.
+3. Optional - in the A column, choose an emoji to distinguish slips for the donation visually.
+4. What you do next depends on if you will write the slips by hand or prepopulate them before printing.

+### Manual Slips

+### Semi Automatic Slips